Forms

 After clicking on the Forms icon you will see the following:

-Here you are able to access and administer forms you have already created and create new ones
+Here you are able to access and administer forms you have already created and create new ones.

 First you will need to click on the New Forms icon to create your first form.
+You will then see the below options.

 You should place a bit of instructions in the Instructions field to further clarify for your visitors what the purpose of the form is and maybe what you will be doing with the results.